cloudwatt/applications/bundle-trusty-letschat/README_EN.md

 All stack parameters, of course, are yours to tweak at your fancy.

+### By the way...

+If you do not like command lines, you can go directly to the "run it thru the console" section or "run it by the 1-clic" section by clicking [here](#console).

 ## What will you find in the repository

 Once you have cloned the github, you will find in the `bundle-trusty-letschat/` repository: